 The success I experienced was enough to open the door to the world of deception that is common with eating disorders.
 Five pounds led to 10, 15, 20, 25, 30 pounds and more.
 Sadly, I believed the lie that I was fat.
 The reflection in the mirror was not accurate, not at all.
 My mind provided a phony image, a fat one.

 Active teens can drop pounds in a hurry and I was no exception.
 I had reduced my food intake severely.
 Our old cat, DinDin, probably ate more than I did.
 Thoughts of food consumed every waking hour.
 Each day, I poured over cookbooks and baked like there was no tomorrow.
 Interestingly, I did not allow myself to eat any of these goodies.

 Food even filled my dreams.
 Once I dreamed I ate a whole pan of my mother’s scrumpdillyicious date squares.
 (Mom died in 1998, but to this day, no one has been able to duplicate them.)

 I got thinner and thinner, but never thin enough; a common characteristic of eating disorders.
 At student events where everyone else was pigging out on pizza, potato chips, chocolate bars, ice cream, pop and other goodies, I was eating a small orange or apple.

-Mom and Dad knew I was losing a lot of weight, but were unaware of the little bit I was eating.
-Adults who knew me well expressed concern to my parents using words like skeleton, all bones, twiggy and Biafran.
+Mom and Dad knew I was losing a lot of weight, but were unaware of the meagre amount I was eating.
+Adults who knew me well expressed concern to my parents and used words like skeleton, all bones, Twiggy and Biafran.